bbinxx/ADBplus/README.md

-# ADBplus
+# DroidOps

-ADBplus is a modern, cross-platform desktop graphical user interface (GUI) for the Android Debug Bridge (ADB).
+DroidOps is a modern, cross-platform desktop graphical user interface (GUI) for the Android Debug Bridge (ADB).
 Built with Tauri, React, and Tailwind CSS, it simplifies Android device management by providing a user-friendly interface for operations that typically require command-line interaction.

 ## Features